mui/toolpad/docs/data/toolpad/building-ui/datagrid-component.md

 ## Customizing cell rendering

-By default you can render data json using DataGrid component and it will automatically recognize most of the data types.
-However sometimes it might not be enough and for that reason we provide option to use custom components to render the data.
+By default you can render json data using DataGrid component and it will automatically recognize most of the data types.
+However sometimes it might not be enough and for that reason we provide the option to render custom components inside a datagrid.

 ### Creating custom component

-First you will have to create custom component which is able to process `DataGrid` data:
+Firstly, you will have to create a custom component which should be able to process `DataGrid` data:

-- `value` prop will recieve the value of the specific column
+- `value` prop will receive the value of the specific column
-- `row` prop will recieve the date for the entire row
+- `row` prop will receive the data for the entire row
-- `field` prop will recieve field confifuration data
+- `field` prop will receive field configuration data

 <img src="/static/toolpad/docs/building-ui/cell-component.png" width="621px" alt="Custom component" />